-30 credit hours of coursework including Reading and Conference hours (independent study) are required for advancement to candidacy

-Take ASB 591, ASB 541, and ASB 500 if you are starting your graduate study in Phase II or you did not take all these courses in Phase I (see above) (required)

-One or two ASB 790 Reading and Conferences (3 credit hours each) during the second year to write your field statement (see adjacent column) (strongly recommended)

-ASM 579 Proposal Writing (3 credit hours) during the third year to write your dissertation proposal (required)
+- 30 credit hours of coursework, including Reading and Conference hours are required for advancement to candidacy - Take ASB 591 Professionalism, ASB 541, and ASB 500 if you are starting your graduate study in Phase II or you did not take all these courses in Phase I (see above) (required) - Take one or two ASB 790 Reading and Conferences (3 credit hours each) during the second year to write your field statement and proposal (strongly recommended) - Take ASM 579-Proposal Writing or other ASU equivalent (3 credit hours) during the third year to write your dissertation proposal (required).
+Be aware that ASM 579 is only offered in the Fall semester!

+Other coursework suggestions:

-- Up to two 400-level (upper division, undergraduate) classes can count for the Ph.D. degree. - Your advisor must approve your Plan of Study (iPOS) for you to be advanced to candidacy.
+- Up to two 400-level (upper division, undergraduate) classes can count for the Ph.D. degree - Your advisor must approve your Plan of Study (iPOS) for you to be advanced to candidacy